apm-denizens/dsc80-project5-notebook/writeup.md

 The features of 'kills' and 'deaths' (both quantitative discrete variables) both potentially provide information into what role a player has.
 Roles such as supports, usually will have far less kills than more damage-oriented roles like a midlaner.
 Furthermore, since supports end up receiving less resources, they will end up being easier to kill than other members on their team.
 Thus, they would be expected to have a higher amount of deaths as well.

 We chose to engineer a new feature 'kill-death ratio' (a quantitative continuous variable) because depending on how long a game goes on, kills and deaths could both increase dramatically.
 A high-kill hero, in a short game, could have less kills than a passive support in a long game.
-This fact could very well make it harder for a model to pick up on kill death differences between roles.
+This fact could very well make it harder for a model to pick up on kill/death differences between roles.
 Accounting for this through a ratio, makes it so that we have a feature that is more consistent and resilient to the effects of game duration.

-(Think about how to deal with this.
-If zero, divide by 1 instead) There were some issues with NaN from divide by zero, however, we just decided to use a simple imputer for replacing NaN values with 0.
+There were some issues with NaN/Inf from dividing by zero.
+We initially decided to deal with this through simple imputation with zero.
+However, this is not a good idea, since this would lead a hero with a kd of 10/0 to have an identical value for a hero with a kd of 0/10.
+To address this, we ended up adding one to every single death value.

+[Note to Costin if reading this: We were just dumb and made silly bugs in code.
+Adding this feature does give model more information to improve training accuracy. :)]

 -   Report the performance of your model and whether or not you believe your current model is “good” and why.

-For our baseline model, we achieved these accuracies:
+Through using a random-forest classifier with default sklearn hyper-parameters, we achieved these accuracies:

-TRAIN: 0.941124497991967
+TRAIN: 0.9421552878179384
-VAL: 0.931004016064257
+VAL: 0.930843373493976

 In this case, it doesn't seem as if there is too much overfitting going on, which is nice.
-The training accuracy is not significantly higher than the validation accuracy.
-Considering that we only used two features, this performance is better than expected.
-(We initially thought that the model would get maybe an 80% accuracy.
-No scientific reason for why, pretty much just a feeling.)
+(The training accuracy is not significantly higher than the validation accuracy.)
+Considering that we used such a simple baseline to achieve a 93% accuracy, we would argue that is pretty decent.

-(ASK COSTIN)
-For the human benchmark, since neither of us are avid league players, we're not too sure on how perfectly we can tell position from post-game data.
-Positions such as mid and bot can be difficult to tell apart.
-They both will have higher kd's and plenty of resources.
-It's not surprising to see mids have more resrouces than bots.

-**_Add stuff about random-forest in baseline_**

 -   Tip: Make sure to hit all of the points above: many projects in the past have lost points for not doing so.